a20351766/udo.1.4.0/docs/source/developapps/smartcontract.md

 ```

 This utility class is used to manage all PaperNet commercial papers in
-Hyperledger Fabric state database.
+Hyperledger UDO state database.
 The PaperList data structures are described
 in more detail in the [architecture topic](./architecture.html).

 Like the `CommercialPaper` class, this class extends an application-defined